 Matt is a graduate of the University of Arizona and was a Fulbright Scholar to Mexico.
 When not touring, he is active in the Arizona music and arts community, and teaches fiddle privately and at the annual Rolland Fiddle Camp in southern Colorado.

 CLASS: Intermediate/Advanced fiddle with Matt Rolland

+This course will help the more experienced player learn skills in cross-tuned fiddling, back-up fiddling, on some fun Southwestern and Arizona Fiddle Tunes.
 Matt will focus on style and bowing techniques that give fiddle tunes their groove.
-This workshop is meant for students (young and adult) with some experience on the violin, even if they’ve never fiddled, and more experienced fiddlers looking to expand their repertoire and sound.
+This workshop is meant for students (young and adult) with experience on the violin (even if they’ve never “fiddled”) and more experienced fiddlers looking to expand their repertoire and sound.
 We will spend our time addressing topics in master class style, practicing bowing techniques, and learning several tunes by ear.
 Sheet music will also be available.

 Along the way, we can also cover techniques for the bow hold and bow arm to get your best tone, especially when playing quick tunes, tricks for improving your intonation, and some style tips for ‘sounding like a fiddler’.
 This is a great track if you’re looking to learn news tune while charting a road-map for improving your playing.